 - It wasn’t long before the enemy came after me.

-- It wasn’t long before the enemy came after Jesus.
+- It wasn’t long after Jesus was baptized that the enemy came for Him too.

 “And when Jesus was baptized, immediately he went up from the water, and behold, the heavens were opened to him, and he saw the Spirit of God descending like a dove and coming to rest on him; and behold, a voice from heaven said, ‘This is my beloved Son, with whom I am well pleased.’